agmscode/tomatocart-agms/README.md

-# Ubercart Agms Gateway Plugin
+# Tomatocart Agms Gateway Plugin

-The Ubercart AGMS plugin provides Avant-Garde Gateway Payment in Ubercart.
+The Tomatocart AGMS plugin provides Avant-Garde Gateway Payment in Tomatocart.

 ## Installation

-Download the uc_agms.zip and unzip it.
+Download the toc_agms.zip and unzip it.
-Copy the uc_agms folder inside sites/default/modules
+Copy the files to respective location inside tomatocart public_html.
-folder of your ubercart install.
-Enable uc_agms in ubercart administrator panel.
+Enable toc_agms in tomatocart administrator panel.

 ## Usage
 In Payment Settings you will see an option for Agms Gateway